Martin1982/live-broadcast-bundle/README.md

 ## Basic installation

-This bundle will be made available on Packagist.
+This bundle is available on Packagist.
 You can then install it using Composer:

 ```bash
 $ composer require martin1982/live-broadcast-bundle